In general, I truly do not mind cleaning. It’s not my most favorite activity ever, but it’s not my least-favorite either.

 Although I try to keep the house regularly picked up and organized, I do always take a few minutes to declutter a room before I clean it.

 At the very least, I would suggest putting all the clutter from one room into a large clothes basket so you can clean the room faster and without worrying about moving things around.
-Ideally, once you’re finished cleaning, you will put the contents of the basket away!
+Ideally, once you’re finished cleaning, you will then put the contents of the basket away!

 2. Only clean what’s dirty.